-RENO, Nev — STN EXPO keynote Dr. Stephen Sroka discussed his notion of the power of one through the support of many its affect on school bus transportation operations and student-driver relationships.
+RENO, Nev. — STN EXPO keynote Dr. Stephen Sroka discussed his concept of the power of one, through the support of many, its effect on school bus transportation operations and student-driver relationships.

 Sroka underlined throughout his presentation that discrimination negates relationships.
 “Nothing else matters if you can’t relate with kids, teachers and staff,” Sroka said.

 Sroka’s initial motivation to pursue a medical career came from being teased and disrespected at school based on his personal challenges.
 His third-grade teacher misspelled “retarded” on his report card in her description of his performance.
-He was eventually diagnosed dyslexic with ADHD, all the while enduring bullying from his classmates.
+He was eventually diagnosed as dyslexic with ADHD—all the while enduring bullying from his classmates.
 Later, Sroka’s high school counselor advised him that his IQ was too low for college.